AOSC675/475: Carbon

 2. Climate basics (1-2 weeks)

-Fundamental controls of Earth's climate: energy balance
+Fundamental controls of Earth's climate: energy

 Greenhouse effect